JakobKrause/RUST_FNN_LMA/README.md

 In addition I need to further analyze the reason for the poor performance during the early epochs.

-Also I need to further tidy the framework and try to implement a more general approach to the different
+Also I need to further tidy the framework and try to implement a more general approach to the different optimizer implementations.